 We think we'd like to book you, what next?

 That's great!
 Please use the enquiries link and i'll get back to you within 24 hours.
-I'll offer you a face to face consultation, which is completely free and there's no obligation to book once you've had it.
+I'll offer you a consultation, either face to face or via Skype, which is completely free and there's no obligation to book once you've had it.
 You can see if we click and talk about your plans for the day.
 I have some sample albums to bring.